Ronald Lynsdale Pereira: Personal life

 Pereira married Phyllis Beatrice Badal on 25 September 1952 at the Cathedral of the Holy Name, Mumbai, presided by Rev Angelo Innocent Fernandes.
 The couple did not have any children.
 As proud parents, the couple came to love every young cadet they met at the NDA, especially so for the mavericks who were sent to him for displeasure.
-Ronnie addressed them as ‘Son’, a tradition that came to be in all services.
+Ronnie addressed them as 'Son', a tradition that came to be in all services.

 Later life, death and legacy

 After superannuating from the Navy, the Pereiras moved to Bangalore.
 While he was the VCNS, he had purchased land and constructed a house in the outskirts of the city.
-The modest house was called ‘At last’ and was at Whitefield, Bangalore.
+The modest house was called 'At last' and was at Whitefield, Bangalore.
 In 1988, the couple decided to move to Wellington Cantonment in The Nilgiris by selling off their Bangalore home and shifted into their new home called 'Broadsides'.

 In the early 1990s, Pereira, a life-long smoker, was diagnosed with lung cancer.
-He underwent treatment at the INHS Asvini in Bombay before moving back home.
+He underwent treatment at INHS Asvini in Bombay before moving back home.
 In 1993, the cancer relapsed and his condition deteriorated.
 Initially hospitalised at the Military Hospital in Wellington, he was moved to the Command Hospital in Bangalore.
 On 14 October 1993, he succumbed to the disease at the age of 70.

 On 16 October, Pereira was laid to rest at the Roman Catholic cemetery in Bangalore with full military honours.
 Wreaths were placed on behalf of the president and vice president of India, the prime minister and the defence minister, apart from the three service chiefs.
 The prime minister and defence minister also issued condolence messages.
 Former naval chiefs Oscar Stanley Dawson and Laxminarayan Ramdas paid their last respects, as did the FOC-in-C Southern Naval Command, the Director General Indian Coast Guard, the AOC-in-C Training Command, the GOC Karnataka and Goa Sub Area and senior police and civil officers.
 Apart from the multitude of admirals, generals and air marshals, junior service officers in uniform crowding his funeral service, there was also a large gathering of sailors and civilian officials who came to pay their obeisance.

 From 2014, the Navy Foundation conducts an annual lecture The Admiral R L Pereira Memorial lecture in his memory.
 In December 2015, a residential colony for married officers was inaugurated by the Commander-in-Chief, Andaman and Nicobar Command Vice Admiral Pradeep Kumar Chatterjee in Port Blair.
 The colony Pereira Enclave was named for Admiral Pereira.
 On Navy Day 2017, the president of India Ram Nath Kovind released a biography of Admiral Pereira during the 'At Home' function at Navy House.